 At most, he was okay with the medium wave by debuting in B R Ishara’s Zaroorat (this zaroorat being sex!), and joined the ensemble cast of Gulzar’s Mere Apne.
 And there’s the curiosity piece Abhi To Jee Lein, directed by the seasoned acting coach Roshan Taneja.
 In the company of his Film Institute peer, Jaya Bhaduri, Danny played a revolutionary college student.
 Perhaps this endeavour was ahead of its time, or it was just inefficiently bunged together.
 All those who’ve seen it, raise your hands please!

 Apart from Frozen, which did the rounds of the festival circuit in 2007, the actor hasn’t been venturesome.
 No pain, no gain, hasn’t been his catchphrase.
-Over to his presence alongside Brad Pitt in Jean Jacques Annaud’s Seven Years of Tibet, alas, it isn’t high in recall value.
+Over to his presence alongside Brad Pitt in Jean Jacques Annaud’s Seven Years in Tibet (1997), alas, it isn’t high in recall value.

 “Why don’t you tell him yourself,” I arched a brow.